-You require a community licence (in Dutch) and a certified copy for each bus if you offer national or international bus transport services within the European Economic Area (EEA).
-The licence and any certified copies are valid for 5 years.
+You require a community licence if you offer national or international bus transport services within the European Economic Area (EEA).
+Each bus needs a certified copy of the licence.
+You need a Certificate of Conduct (Verklaring Omtrent Gedrag, VOG) to apply.
+The licence and its certified copies are valid for 5 years.

 Licence for international regular transport services

 Journey form for occasional transport

 If you provide occasional transport services to countries outside the Netherlands, you must have a journey form (in Dutch).
-A journey form contains information about the destination, route and number of passengers.
-You must have a completed journey form available in the coach before the start of the journey.
+The type of form you need depends on the country of destination.
+The journey form contains information about your destination, route, and number of passengers.
+A completed journey form must be present before departure.

 Certificate for cross-border non-commercial passenger transport

-If you transport passengers by bus or coach to EU/EEA countries on your own account, you will need an own-account transport certificate.
+When you transport passengers across borders by bus or coach to EU/EEA countries on your own account, you will need an own-account transport certificate (in Dutch).
 Own-account transport is transport without a commercial purpose.
-The transport activity may only be an additional activity and must concern a closed group of persons.
+The transport activity may only be an additional activity and must concern a closed group of persons, such as the transport of a sports team.

-No certificate or licence is required for national bus transport services on one's own account, such as an employer providing transport to his employees.
+You do not need a certificate or licence for national bus transport services on one's own account, such as an employer providing transport to his employees.